 The DSM-5 has diagnostic categories for nine drugs of abuse, including cannabis use disorder.

-Usually, Marijuana use disorders are associated with dependence, when people feel withdrawal symptoms when not taking the drug.
-Frequent users report feeling restless, irritable and have decreased appetite, mood and sleep difficulties, and various forms of physical discomfort within the first week after quitting.
+Usually, marijuana use disorders are associated with dependence, when people feel withdrawal symptoms when not taking the drug.
+Frequent users report feeling restless and irritable.
+Some may have decreased appetite, mood changes, sleep difficulties, and various forms of physical discomfort within the first week after quitting.

-The brain adapts to large quantities of the drug by reducing the production of and sensitivity to its own endocannabinoid neurotransmitters.
-This is when Marijuana dependence occurs and withdrawals can follow, lasting up to two weeks.
+The brain adapts to large quantities of the drug by reducing the production of and sensitivity to its endocannabinoid neurotransmitters.
+This is when marijuana dependence occurs and withdrawals can follow, lasting up to two weeks.

-The DSM-5 outlines 11 symptoms that point toward a Marijuana use disorder or addiction.
-In order to be diagnosed with a cannabis use disorder, a person must manifest at least two of the 11 symptoms and they must occur in the same 12-month period.
+The DSM-5 outlines 11 symptoms that point toward a marijuana use disorder or addiction.
+To be diagnosed with a cannabis use disorder, a person must manifest at least two of the 11 symptoms and they must occur in the same 12-month period.

-There’s an idea that Marijuana isn’t addictive, because it’s ‘natural’.
-This is not true and research shows that it can be abused.
-Moreover, there are various potential harmful, long-term consequences for prolonged use.
+There’s an idea that marijuana isn’t addictive because it’s “natural,” since it’s a plant.
+This is not true, and research shows that it can be abused.
+There are also various potential harmful, long-term consequences for prolonged use.

-Keep reading to find out the Cannabis symptoms of abuse, so that you can recognize them early and take action.
+Keep reading to learn about five signs of marijuana addiction so that you can recognize them early and take action.

-If they’re failing to perform to their usual standard at work, home, or school, then it’s very possible that they have a problem.
-In addition, if they’re not engaging in social events or hobbies anymore, take note.
+If a marijuana user fails to perform to their usual standard at work, home, or school, then they may have a problem.
+You should also take note of if they’re not engaging in social events or hobbies anymore.

-This is one of the first signs you’ll notice if someone close to you is addicted to Marijuana.
-Problems in their main spheres of life due to their Marijuana use is a sure sign that they need help.
+This is one of the first signs of marijuana addiction you’ll notice in your loved one.
+Problems in their main spheres of life due to their marijuana use are a sure sign that they need help.

 If you or someone you know is experiencing cravings and loss of control when it comes to marijuana use, then it’s time to seek professional help.

-When a user begins to disregard problems caused by use, it means they’re becoming dependent on the drug.
-If they continue to use in large quantities despite the negative impact that marijuana use is having on relationships, or work, then attention must be paid to the situation.
+When a user begins to disregard problems caused by their use, it means they’re becoming dependent on the drug.
+If they continue to use in large quantities despite the negative impact that marijuana use is having on relationships, or work, then loved ones and friends must pay attention to these situations.

-Needing larger doses of marijuana or stronger strains of the drug to induce the same feelings over time is another clear sign that someone is building a tolerance to the drug.
+Needing larger doses of marijuana or stronger strains of the drug to induce the same feelings over time is another clear sign that someone is building a tolerance to it.

-Over time, with regular use, the person will need more marijuana in order to get the desired, familiar effect.
+Over time, with regular use, the person will need more marijuana to get the desired, familiar effect.
 They may even begin to seek out different drugs for a stronger effect.

 Marijuana is the Main Priority